Become a Chesapeake Conservation and Climate

 Each year a variety of nonprofit and government organizations apply to become Chesapeake Conservation and Climate Corps Host Organizations.
 These organizations also provide a brief position description of the types of projects, opportunities, and responsibilities available to their potential Corps Member(s).

-To view the potential Host Organizations and position descriptions, click here.
+To view the list of the potential Host Organizations, click here.

 Applicant Support & Resources